 The costs of compliance with, and other burdens imposed by, privacy laws and regulations that are applicable to the businesses of our customers may adversely affect our customers' ability and willingness to process, handle, store, use and transmit demographic and personal information of their employees, customers and suppliers, which could limit the use, effectiveness and adoption of our applications and reduce overall demand.
-Even the perception of privacy concerns, whether or not valid, may inhibit market adoption, effectiveness or use of our applications.
+Even the perception of privacy concerns, whether or not valid, may inhibit the adoption, effectiveness or use of our applications.

-In addition to government activity, privacy advocacy groups and the technology and other industries are considering various new, additional or different self-regulatory standards that may place additional burdens on us.
-If the processing of personal information were to be curtailed in this manner, our software applications would be less effective, which may reduce demand for our applications and adversely affect our business.
+In addition to government activity, privacy advocacy groups and the technology and other industries have established or may establish various new, additional or different self-regulatory standards that may place additional burdens on us.
+Our customers may expect us to meet voluntary certifications, such as ISO 27018 or other standards established by third parties, such as TRUSTe.
+If we are unable to maintain these certifications or meet these standards, it could reduce demand for our applications and adversely affect our business.